rioferzz/Ryoferzz/README.md

 <h1><img src="https://github.com/Ryoferzz/Ryoferzz/blob/main/src/Ryonamedark.gif"></h1>

- - 👀 I’m interested in Computer, Arduino, 英語, & 日本語
+ - 👀 I’m interested and currently learning on Computer Networking, Linux, Arduino, 英語, & 日本語.

- - 🌱 I’m currently learning on Arduino

- - 💞️ (already occupied)

- <h1>📫 How to reach me:</h1>
+ <h1>📫 Line to reach me:</h1>

- - Simply click this button:
+ - Simply click one of these button:
- (If you wan't to ask something or send some support)

- (Mostly active on WhatsApp and Facebook)
+ (If you wan't to ask something or send some support, Mostly active on WhatsApp and Facebook).